Building knowledge, linking ideas to action, and bringing people together.

 - She must be enrolled in a St. Catherine College for Women baccalaureate program as at least a half-time student (6 credits per semester) during the award year.

-The Abigail Quigley McCarthy Center for Women offers annual scholarships, up to $1,200.00, for St. Catherine undergraduate (associate and baccalaureate) students to participate in the Public Leadership Education Network (PLEN) policy seminars.
-These Washington, D.C.- based seminars will give students an opportunity to learn in-depth about the political process and public policy issues, particularly as they relate to women.
+The Abigail Quigley McCarthy Center for Women offers full scholarships for registration for St. Catherine students to participate in the Public Leadership Education Network (PLEN) policy seminars.
+These Washington, D.C.- based seminars will give students an opportunity to learn in-depth about the political process and policy issues, particularly as they relate to women.

-The Center for Women is offering two seminar scholarship opportunities for St. Kate's students to attend the January 2020 Washington, DC-based policy seminar on Women in Women in STEM Policy (January 6th-10th) and Public Policy (January 13th-17th).
+The Center for Women is offering six seminar scholarship opportunities for St. Kate's students to attend an online seminar on Women in Global Policy (May 18-22, 2020).

 The Phillips Family Foundation recognizes and rewards private college students, from a variety of disciplines, who strive to make life better for those with unmet needs.
 Students from Minnesota's 15 private colleges and universities are invited to apply to this unique program by submitting a proposed service project to benefit Minnesota communities.
 Student applicants identify community concerns, explore ways to create social change, and develop ambitious programs that would meet various needs of communities.